 In previous posts, I outlined a simple framework to get started on a low-buy journey, and went into more depth on the most important action steps to take such as identifying your spending habits and defining rules that work for you.
 Check those out if you missed them.

-How Did I Do in the Second Quarter of 2021?
+How Did I Do in the Second Quarter?

 All in all, things went even better for me than in Q1.
 While I had been finding it rather easy overall to get into the low-buy mindset once I set my initial rules up, some large annual expenses had hit me during the first quarter which I didn’t have to deal with in Q2.